Florida Laws and Rules for Nursing

 A nursing diagnosis is defined as the observation and evaluation of physical or mental conditions, behaviors, signs and symptoms of illness, and reactions to treatment, and the determination as to whether such conditions, signs, symptoms, and reactions represent a deviation from normal.
 Nursing diagnosis is in the scope of practice of registered nurses and defines their role.
 A nursing treatment is the establishment and implementation of a nursing regimen for the care and comfort of individuals, the prevention of illness, and the education, restoration, and maintenance of health (Florida Legislature, 2019b).

-An advanced registered nurse practitioner (ARNP) means any person licensed in Florida to practice professional nursing and certified in advanced or specialized nursing practice, including certified registered nurse anesthetists, certified nurse midwives, and certified nurse practitioners.
+An advanced practice registered nurse (APRN) means any person licensed in Florida to practice professional nursing and certified in advanced or specialized nursing practice, including certified registered nurse anesthetists, certified nurse midwives, and certified nurse practitioners.

-Within the context of advanced or specialized nursing practice, the advanced registered nurse practitioner may perform acts of nursing diagnosis and nursing treatment of alterations of health status.
-The advanced registered nurse practitioner may also perform acts of medical diagnosis and treatment, prescription, and operation defined by the Board of Nursing and their specialty.
+Within the context of advanced or specialized nursing practice, the advanced practice registered nurse may perform acts of nursing diagnosis and nursing treatment of alterations of health status.
+The advanced practice registered nurse may also perform acts of medical diagnosis and treatment, prescription, and operation defined by the Board of Nursing and their specialty.

-Advanced registered nurse practitioners include certified registered nurse anesthetists, certified nurse midwives, clinical nurse specialists, psychiatric nurses, and certified nurse practitioners.
+Advanced practice registered nurse include certified registered nurse anesthetists, certified nurse midwives, clinical nurse specialists, psychiatric nurses, and certified nurse practitioners.
 Within the established framework, an advanced practice registered nurse may:

 - Perform acts of nursing diagnosis and nursing treatment of alterations in health status